Molly Clare Wilson teaches and practices human-centered design. She is based in Berlin, Germany.

 You can find her on Twitter @mollyclare or email her at firstname.lastname@example.org.

 I studied history of science at Harvard, which is basically about structures and sociologies of knowledge.
 How do we know what we know, and how do we organize and communicate it?
 During my studies, I paid for books and food by learning HTML/CSS/JS and hand-coding websites that I am definitely not going to show anybody ever again, so don’t even ask.
+But hey, skills are skills, and this hacker mentality has served me well.

 I’m active in several feminist and women-in-technology organizations.
 I’m on the board of Project Callisto, I’m a member of Double Union and XX+UX, I’ve taught at MotherCoders, and I support carrying on the work of the Ada Initiative.